oracle-livelabs/common/labs/generate-ssh-key/generate-ssh-keys.md

 ### LiveLabs (Green Button) Reservations - Please Read
-If you are creating an SSH Key for a workshop that will be running *inside a LiveLabs tenancy*, do not select Oracle Cloud Shell.
+If you are creating an SSH Key for a workshop that will be running *inside a LiveLabs tenancy*, do not select Oracle Cloud Shell Option.
 Select the options that correspond to the OS running on your local laptop.
 You will be pasting your key into the LiveLabs reservation page so that we can pre-create your instance for you.

 ![LiveLabs Reservation.](./images/livelabs-reservation.png " ")